 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-50 Lovejoy Wharf, Boston, 617-248-0050, alcoveboston.com.
+50 Lovejoy Wharf, West End, Boston, 617-248-0050, alcoveboston.com.

 The Bowery Bar

 If it’s vintage-tavern vibes you seek, the Bowery Bar in Dorchester is your spot.
 And if you’re looking to cozy up inside heated, private yurts (decorated with twinkling lights around the holidays), the Lower Mills mainstay is also your spot.
-Up until the warm weather rolls around, they do require a food and drink minimum—but meeting it won’t be hard to reach with a rotating draft beer selection and a menu full of comfort food.
+Up until the warm weather rolls around, the yurts do require a food and drink minimum—but meeting it won’t be hard to reach with a rotating draft beer selection and a menu full of comfort food.

-2261 Dorchester Ave., Lower Mills, Dorchester, 617-698-2261, bowery-bar.com.
+2261 Dorchester Ave., Lower Mills, Dorchester, Boston, 617-698-2261, bowery-bar.com.

 This Dorchester spot’s industrial-chic outdoor patio space is a hot spot in the summer.
 And come winter?
-It’s got heaters galore, as well as overhead covering, making it a comfortable locale for comfort food (and creative cocktails) even when the temperatures drop.
+It’s got heaters galore, as well as a partial overhead covering, making it a comfortable locale for comfort food (and creative cocktails) even when the temperatures drop.

-1236 Dorchester Ave, Dorchester, 617-265-4490, dbarboston.com.
+1236 Dorchester Ave, Dorchester, Boston, 617-265-4490, dbarboston.com.

 Earls Kitchen + Bar